C-RH-C/crhc-cli/README.md

 - `crhc token` - This will print the access_token.
 This can be used with `curl`, for example.
 - `crhc whoami` - This option will show some information regarding to the user who requested the token
 - `crhc {--version|-v}` - This option will present the app version
+- `crhc ts dump` - Export the whole Inventory and Subscription information in json format.
+2 files will be created.
+- `crhc ts match` - If the files mentioned above are not around, this feature will call the `dump` and after that will check both files and will create the 3rd one with the whole information correlated accordingly.
+- `crhc ts clean` - This will cleanup all the temporary/cache files.
+- `crhc --version` - It will print out the current version of `crhc`.

 Note.
 All of them will generate the output in a `JSON` format, so you can use the output as input for any of your own script or also to `jq` command.